Breakthroughs in Logistics: How the Shipping Container Transformed the World of Commerce

 The State of the World Before “The Can”

 Before the shipping container, international shipping was so expensive that it did not pay to transport many products halfway across the country, let alone halfway around the globe.
 In 1956, when the shipping containers came along, China had not yet emerged as a manufacturing powerhouse.
 It would have been peculiar if not impossible for customers in Kansas to buy Mexican vacuum cleaners and Brazilian shoes.
 French fashion houses did not have clothing cut and sewn in Vietnam or Turkey and Japanese people did not consume beef from cattle raised in Wyoming.

 What is so very important about the shipping container?
 Definitely not the container itself.
 In fact, the value of this useful object lies not in what it is, but in the way it is used.
 The shipping container is at the heart of what over time evolved into an extremely automated and effective system for transporting goods from one place to another.

-As a result of containerization, the demand for labor that once existed in the long established ports and domestic manufacturing plants withered in the face of shuttered factories and new ports that established the cranes and other infrastructure needed to service the loading and unloading of cans from Japan, China and elsewhere.
+As a result of containerization, the demand for labor that once existed in the long-established ports and for domestic manufacturing plants withered as new ports that established the cranes and other infrastructure needed to service the loading and unloading of cans from around the globe.